Accords-Library/v3.accords-library.com/README.md

   - Quicker access to user settings.
 Instead of going to a sepeare "settings" page, the user can set their favorite language, theme, and currency from any page.
   - If a page has multiple parent pages, when the user click on the "Go back" button, it will open a tooltip with the list of parent pages.
 Right now, the parent pages are only displayed to noscript users if there is only one parent page.
   - On the timeline, metadata such as credits, additional notes, language switching are not available to noscript users.

-## Drawback of JavaScript

-The parallax effect on background images is a bit demanding, it is disabled on mobiles and tablets to lessen the impact.

 ## Browser-specific tricks